Quantitative Reductions and Vertex-Ranked Infinite Games (Full Version): Vertex-Ranked Games

 In this case, we solve vertex-ranked~$\limsup$-games via a decision procedure for solving qualitative games as-is.
 Such a procedure trivially exists if the winning conditions of games from~$\gamefam$ are closed under intersection with co-Büchi conditions.
 Thus, we obtain solvability of a wide range of classes of vertex-ranked~$\limsup$-games, e.g., co-Büchi-, parity-, Muller-, Streett- and Rabin games.

-We now turn our attention to the second case described above: We consider classes~$\limsupgames{\gamefam}$ where a play is only determined to be winning or losing in a game from~$\gamefam$ due to some infinite suffix.
+We now turn our attention to the latter case described above: We consider classes~$\limsupgames{\gamefam}$ where a play is only determined to be winning or losing in a game from~$\gamefam$ due to some infinite suffix.
 Formally, we say that a qualitative winning condition~$\wincond \subseteq V^\omega$ is \emph{prefix-independent} if for all infinite plays~$\rho \in V^\omega$ and all play prefixes~$\pi \in V^*$, we have $\rho \in \wincond$ if and only if~$\pi\rho \in \wincond$.
 A qualitative game is prefix-independent if its winning condition is prefix-independent.
 A class of games is prefix-independent if every game in the class is prefix-independent.

-Let~$\gamefam$ be a prefix-independent class of games and let~$\gamelim \in \limsupgames{\gamefam}$.
-Moreover, let~$b \in \nats$.
-In order to solve~$\gamelim$ with respect to~$b$, we adapt the classic algorithm for solving prefix-independent qualitative games (cf., e.g., the work by Chatterjee, Henzinger, and Piterman~\cite{ChatterjeeHenzingerPiterman06}).
-Thereby, we repeatedly compute the set of vertices from which Player~$0$ has a strategy of cost at most~$b$ in the corresponding vertex-ranked~$\sup$-game ~$\gamesup$ and remove their attractor from the game similarly to the construction of a decision procedure for vertex-ranked $\sup$-games in Theorem~\ref{thm:vertex-ranked-games:direct:complexity}.
-We claim that Player~$0$ has a strategy with cost at most~$b$ in~$\gamelim$ if and only if~$v_\initmark$ was not removed during the above construction.
+This notion allows us to formalize the claim made in the second bullet point above.